 Sorry, but I’ve never been a fan of the way LinkedIn’s products are engineered.
 Trouble with inbox synchronization between mobile and website versions; its security breach; and its newly revamped mobile app, which basically just looks more like Facebook than ever.

 Where Microsoft may help is in driving more content to LinkedIn through posts by users, which—at least for employee advocacy—is less than half that of Facebook.
 It’s easy to see a world in which the internal content cloud in a Microsoft shop can be harnessed as a content engine to improve Linkedin’s updates/published posts numbers.
 In the PPT that accompanied the announcement, they describe a “daily intelligent newsfeed”, which “will be constantly informed and tailored to the happening at work like the meetings coming up and projects underway”.
 Hmm, isn’t that what Yammer is for?

 This deal could represent a tipping point for further mergers and acquisitions in this space.
 Twitter’s stock has been down almost 60% from a year ago—and after today’s announcement, experienced an 8% lift in early morning trading, ending up the day almost 4%.
 Will this impact “Facebook at Work”?
 If LinkedIn groups integrate well with the Microsoft enterprise software suite, it could offer businesses a viable alternative.
 That said, it’s unclear to me how seriously Facebook takes the enterprise market.
-As Charlene Li pointed out in her post on this topic today, Facebook at Work didn’t even appear on the 10-year roadmap Zuckerberg presented at F8 this year, and when I asked a Facebook communications rep for time at F8 to speak to someone working on Facebook at Work, I got radio silence.
+Facebook at Work didn’t even appear on the 10-year roadmap Zuckerberg presented at F8 this year, and when I asked a Facebook communications rep for time at F8 to speak to someone working on Facebook at Work, I got radio silence.